Skip to content

 • Animals shipped to South Carolina from an infested zone must be shipped direct-to-slaughter.
 These shipments may pick up and add animals to the load during the movement, but are not allowed to drop animals off at any location other than the designated slaughter location within the defined movement period.

-• An accredited veterinarian or an authorized inspector completes an inspection following the USDA NWS pre-movement animal inspection checklist as guidance, noting that the animal(s) is free of wounds harboring NWS myiasis before shipping and has appropriate official identification.
+• An accredited veterinarian or an authorized inspector completes an inspection using the USDA NWS pre-movement animal inspection checklist as guidance, noting that the animal(s) is free of wounds harboring NWS myiasis before shipping and has appropriate official identification.

 • The ICVI must have the statement “All animals were inspected and found free of evidence of NWS infestation.”